richard-roberts/SalientPoses/_pages/home.md

 # Getting Started

-If you're a technical artist, a hobbyists, or otherwise interested in using Salient Poses I'd recommend starting with the interactive [Maya Plugin](https://github.com/richard-roberts/SalientPosesMaya).
+If you're a technical artist, a hobbyist, or are otherwise interested in using Salient Poses I'd recommend starting with the interactive [Maya Plugin](https://github.com/richard-roberts/SalientPosesMaya).
 Otherwise, developers looking to automate the process might be more